 Emergency Management Outreach and Public Education

-Receive notifications about weather-related events and notices by email, pager and text.
-Register for the Community Emergency Alert Network (CEAN).
+Receive emergency notifications about weather-related events, county closings, traffic and disasters by email, pager and text.
+Sign up for Fairfax Alerts.

 Emergency Preparedness Newsletter